NandaCoderpy/My-demo/README.md

 # My-demo
-This is my first Gut Repository.
+This is my first Git Repository.